 After watching this webinar, infuse your teaching with the concept WBL over the next month to help your students understand it deeply and meaningfully (avoid memorization).
 Then, tune in to the next webinar to learn how to build on this concept with best practices for teaching expected and unexpected behavior!

 The 10 Concepts Webinar Series

-This webinar is the fifth in a series that shares best practices for teaching 10 core Social Thinking concepts over 10 months.
+This webinar is part of a series that shares best practices for teaching 10 core Social Thinking concepts over 10 months.
 Strengthen your students’ social-emotional learning by infusing your teaching with an additional concept each month over the course of the school year.
 We recommend learning about (and teaching) the concepts in order as they build on one another!
 If a date below has already passed, the webinar recording is available here for you to watch!

 Here are a few tricks to try that have been helpful in solving webinar-related tech problems:

 Firefox or Chrome Browser: Unfortunately some Safari and IE browsers do not support HTML5, which is the technology that is used to stream our live webinars.
 If you are on a Windows platform and use an IE browser, please make sure it is IE11.
 Click here to run a test to ensure your browser supports HTML5.

 Enable Your Browser Cookies: When you register for this webinar we rely on your browser cookies to give you immediate access to the webinar content.
 This includes immediate access, every time you visit this web page (including if you want to come back and see the recorded version).
 Please rest assured that we will never use or share your browser information.
 Click here to see how to enable cookies on various browsers.